 - a.
 In governmental fund type accounts, a receivable for the PPP asset is recorded by debiting GL Code 1694 "Capital Asset Receivable" and crediting GL Code 5296 "Deferred Inflows on PPPs" in Account 997 "General Capital Assets Subsidiary Account." - b.
-In proprietary and trust fund type accounts, a receivable for the PPP asset is recorded by debiting GL Code 1694 "Capital Asset Receivable" and crediting GL Code 5296 "Deferred Inflows on PPPs" in the acquiring account.
+In proprietary and fiduciary fund type accounts, a receivable for the PPP asset is recorded by debiting GL Code 1694 "Capital Asset Receivable" and crediting GL Code 5296 "Deferred Inflows on PPPs" in the acquiring account.

-The deferred inflow on PPPs (revenue) is recognized on a straight-line basis over the PPP term.
-The entry is to be recorded by debiting GL Code 5296 "Deferred Inflows on PPPs" and crediting GL Code 3220 "Noncash Revenues" using Revenue Source Code 0438 "Income from PPPs."
+The deferred inflow on PPPs (revenue) is recognized on a straight-line basis over the PPP term as follows:

+- a.
+In governmental fund type accounts, revenue is recognized by debiting GL Code 5296 "Deferred Inflows on PPPs" and crediting GL Code 3222 "Noncash Revenues" using Revenue Source Code 0438 "Income from PPPs" in Account 997 "General Capital Assets Subsidiary Account." - b.
+In proprietary and fiduciary fund type accounts, revenue is recognized by debiting GL Code 5296 "Deferred Inflows on PPPs" and crediting GL Code 3220 "Noncash Revenues" using Revenue Source Code 0438 "Income from PPPs" in the acquiring account.